cpuimage/keras-optimizer/README.md

 # keras-optimizer
-Keras-Optimizer  --  collection of optimizers for keras
+Keras-Optimizer  --  Collection of Optimizers for Keras and TensorFlow Keras

  ## Supported Optimizers